The graduate program on Sound and Music Technologies leads to the award of a Master of Science (MSc) degree in Sound and Music Technologies.

 - General Acoustics: The course covers in a brief but analytical way the principles of vibrating systems production, reflection, transmission of sound in various media, as well as the emission, scattering and measurement of sound.

-- Sound Design: The course introduces students to advanced synthesis and modulation techniques, their implementation with the use of computers and their application to modern music creation.
+- Sound Synthesis: The course introduces students to advanced synthesis and modulation techniques, their implementation with the use of computers and their application to modern music creation.

 - Special Topics in Acoustics: The course will focus on individual sections of acoustics such as musical acoustics, structural acoustics, psychoacoustics, transmission and reception of sound from arrays of sources and receivers respectively, electroacoustics and computational acoustics.

-- Music and movement: The course covers topics on the relation between music and human movement.
+- Sound and Movement: The course covers topics on the intersection of music and human movement.
 In this course students have the opportunity to familiarize themselves with theories of embodied music cognition and perception as well as multimodality in audio interaction.
-The aim is for students to develop skills in (a) analyzing audio and motion data to find correlations between them, (b) developing interactive sound systems in which motion controls and drives sound.
+The aim is for students to develop skills in (a) analyzing audio and motion data to find correlations, (b) developing interactive sound systems in which motion controls and drives the sound.

-- Optoacoustics: In this course students will come in contact with a contemporary subject of global interest and acquire both theoretical and practical knowledge on topics such as detection of sound with optical methods, development of sound sources by strong coherent light, applications of optical methods in musical acoustics, acoustics of the microcosm (micro- and nano-acoustics) etc.
+- Optoacoustics: In this course students will familiarize with a contemporary field of global interest and acquire both theoretical and practical knowledge on topics such as the detection of sound with optical methods, the development of sound sources by strong coherent light, the various applications of optical methods in musical acoustics, the acoustics of the microworld (micro- and nano-acoustics) etc.